Embeddings

 Copy

-Let's see the most similar words of some words
+Let's look at the most similar words for some words

 model.wv.most_similar('perro', topn=10)